How Severe Does Your Arthritis Need to be to Qualify? (Updated for 2023)

 First and foremost, by providing an ample amount of medical evidence to back up your claim that you can no longer work because of your arthritis, you may be able to increase your chances of getting disability for arthritis.

-The specific medical evidence that could help increase your chances of getting disability for arthritis include a proof of disability from your doctor, details of the medical treatment you are receiving, your current symptoms and the medications you are taking.
+The specific medical evidence that could help increase your chances of getting disability for arthritis includes proof of disability from your doctor, details of the medical treatment you are receiving, your current symptoms, and the medications you are taking.
 While medical evidence is key to having a strong claim, there are a few other signs that you will be approved for disability

-Around 63% of disability claim are denied initially so your chances of getting disability could increase by providing as much medical evidence to show the SSA that your arthritis is so severe that you cannot work because of it.
+Around 63% of disability claims are denied benefits initially so your chances of getting disability could increase by providing as much medical evidence to show the SSA that your arthritis is so severe that you cannot work because of it.
+If you are denied initially, we recommend working with a disability attorney who can help you reapply and increase your chances of being approved.

 Find Out If You Qualify For Disability In Minutes